How to Build a Secure Remote Work Stack (Email, Storage, Chat)

 Identity and Access Management (IAM)

 Identity is the foundation of modern remote security.
 All access decisions should be identity-driven and context-aware.
+See IAM fundamentals for deeper understanding.

 • Single sign-on (SSO) across all SaaS tools